irgolic/AutoPR/website/docs/configuring.md

 - `.autopr/cache`: Where AutoPR stores its cache files.
   At the moment, action `prompt` (for executing LLM prompts) implements caching in the background.

-## 🏁 Setting Triggers in `.autopr/triggers.yaml`

 Triggers serve as conditions or events that, when met, initiate specific actions, such as pushing to a branch, or labeling a pull request.

+## 🌊 Choosing some workflows to run

+See [the workflows reference](../reference/workflows) for what workflows you can use.
+Copy the configuration provided into your `triggers.yaml` file and tweak it to your needs.

+## 🏁 Triggering custom actions

-See [the triggers reference](../reference/triggers) for a full list of triggers and their descriptions.
+See [the triggers reference](../reference/triggers) for what triggers are available, and [the actions reference](../reference/actions) for what actions you can run.

+See [the triggers example](../reference/triggers#-examples) for a few examples of how to configure triggers.

 ## 🚀 Ready, Set, Go!